Free-by-cyclic groups are conjugacy separable: Residual nilpotency and periodic quotients

 \section{Residual nilpotency and periodic quotients}

 A group $G$ is \emph{residually (torsion-free) nilpotent} if for every non-trivial element $g\in G$ there exists a homomorphism $\alpha_g\colon G\to N$ such that $N$ is (torsion-free) nilpotent and $\alpha_g(g)$ is non-trivial.
 In \cite[Proposition 7.8]{bardakov_residually_2021} it is shown that that all free-by-cyclic are virtually residually nilpotent (see also \cite{AschenbrennerFriedl2013}).
-In this section we will show that free-by-cyclic groups with and polynomially growing monodromies are residually nilpotent.
+In this section we will show that \{finitely generated free\}-by-cyclic groups with unipotent and polynomially growing monodromies are residually nilpotent.

 For this section let $F$ denote a finite rank free group and let $\phi$ be a polynomially growing automorphism in $\Aut(F)$.
 We denote the commutator of two elements by $[x,y]=x^{-1}y^{-1}xy$ and the commutator of two subgroups by We set $\gamma_1F = F$ and inductively define the terms of the \emph{lower central series} $\gamma_{n+1} = [\gamma_nF,F]$.
 We say an element $g\in F$ has \emph{weight $n$}, denoted $\wt(g)=n$ if and only if $g \in \gamma_nF$.